21st Rule: Opposition

 Many people disagreed with this rule.
 The Whigs were opposed; John Quincy Adams led a group of congressmen who wanted to get rid of the rule.
 Adams declared to everyone that he was not an abolitionist, but thought this rule violated the constitutional right to petition.
 The Gag Rule was going against the First Amendment, which gives everyone freedom of speech and the right to petition the government for redress of grievances.

-Adams wanted to pass an amendment^{ To what? } against the Gag Rule.
+Adams wanted to pass an amendment against the Gag Rule.
 When the Whigs took control of the house, Joseph R. Underwood of Kentucky proposed an amendment declaring that the old House rules prevailed, instead of getting rid of them after a certain number of days.
 This included the 21st rule.
 Adams was not so fond of the idea and proposed a whole new amendment against the Underwoods to get rid of the 21st Rule.
 It passed by eight votes, 112–104.

 People who opposed Adams' ideas tried to kick him out of the House.
 They tried to take the chairmanship of the Congressional Committee Position from him.
 The first time Congress attempted to do this, they were unsuccessful.
 Everyone who opposed him tried again and the same result occurred.